DanielVandH/NaturalNeighbours.jl/docs/src/interpolation_math.md

 f^{\text{LAP}}(\boldsymbol x_0) = \sum_{i \in N_0} \lambda_i^{\text{LAP}}z_i.
 ```

+This interpolant has linear precision, meaning it reproduces linear functions.

 An example of what this interpolant looks like is given below.

 ```@raw html